forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 * Source–An entry point for an external interaction.
 * Sink–Code that modifies data.
-* Sanitizer–The check that happens between source and sink to ensure that the user who is performing this action on data has the necessary access to the object and fields.
+* Sanitizer–The check that happens between source and sink to ensure that the user who performs this action on the data has the necessary access to the object and fields.

 A code path must have a sanitizer in between the source and the sink.
 When the sanitizer is missing, Graph Engine returns a violation.
 To avoid violations, ensure that each path created from any source to sink is sanitized.

 A source can lead to multiple sinks.
 Also, a sink can be reached through multiple sources.
 In fact, we can have multiple paths between the same source and sink.

-For more information, read [Try it yourself](./en/v3.x/salesforce-graph-engine/try-it-yourself/).
+For more information, read [Try it Yourself](./en/v3.x/salesforce-graph-engine/try-it-yourself/).

 ## Invoke Graph Engine through Code Analyzer
 Invoke data-flow-based rules through SFCA by running [scanner:run:dfa](./en/v3.x/scanner-commands/dfa/).